-Your ophthalmologist will be looking for two things in particular:
+Your ophthalmologist will examine your eyes to confirm a histoplasmosis diagnosis.
+They will be looking for two things in particular:

-- Swelling of the retina, which signals the growth of new, abnormal blood vessels.
+- swelling of the retina, which signals the growth of new blood vessels that are not normal

-As part of the examination, your ophthalmologist will dilate (widen) your pupils using dilating eyedrops and examine your eyes with an ophthalmoscope, a device that allows him or her to see the retina and other areas at the back of the eye.
-If fluid or abnormal blood vessels (choroidal neovascular membranes) are detected, your ophthalmologist will take special photographs of your eye with optical coherence tomography (OCT) and fluorescein angiography.
+Your ophthalmologist will dilate (widen) your pupils with eye drops.
+They will look at your retina and other areas in the back of the eye.
+Your ophthalmologist will look for fluid or blood vessels that are not normal.
+If you have these signs, your ophthalmologist will take special photographs of your eye.
+They use optical coherence tomography (OCT) and fluorescein angiography to take these photographs.

-OCT scanning uses light waves to create detailed images of the underlying structure of the retina.
-OCT images show the thickness of the retina, and can help your ophthalmologist detect swelling and abnormal blood vessels.
+OCT uses light waves to make detailed pictures of the area beneath the retina.
+OCT images show how thick the retina is.
+They can help your ophthalmologist find swelling and blood vessels that are not normal.

-During fluorescein angiography, a fluorescein dye is injected into a vein in your arm.
+During fluorescein angiography, a dye is injected into a vein in your arm.
 The dye travels throughout the body, including your eyes.
-Photographs are taken of your eye as the dye passes through the retinal blood vessels.
-Abnormal areas will be highlighted by the dye.
+The dye highlights areas of the retina that are not normal.